apache/datafusion/datafusion/docs/cli.md

 ## Usage

 ```
+DataFusion 4.0.0-SNAPSHOT
+DataFusion is an in-memory query engine that uses Apache Arrow as the memory model.
+It supports executing SQL queries
+against CSV and Parquet files as well as querying directly against in-memory data.

 USAGE:
-    datafusion-cli [OPTIONS]
+    datafusion-cli [FLAGS] [OPTIONS]

 FLAGS:
     -h, --help       Prints help information
+    -q, --quiet      Reduce printing other than the results and work quietly
     -V, --version    Prints version information

 OPTIONS:
-    -c, --batch-size <batch-size>    The batch size of each query, default value is 1048576
+    -c, --batch-size <batch-size>    The batch size of each query, or use DataFusion default
     -p, --data-path <data-path>      Path to your data, default to current directory
+    -f, --file <file>                Execute commands from file, then exit
+        --format <format>            Output format (possible values: table, csv, tsv, json) [default: table]
 ```

 Type `exit` or `quit` to exit the CLI.